Settlement agreements can be an effective way to manage the end of an employment contract.

 Settlement agreements are used by employers in various situations.
 They are a way of terminating an employee’s employment without having to undergo a potentially long and difficult process and where a quick exit is preferred.

 Settlement agreements often reduce the time and stress of managing a difficult situation such as a grievance or disciplinary process.
-Often these internal processes involve managing just one person over a long period of time, which usually has a negative impact on the wider team.
+Often these internal processes involve managing just one person over a long period of time.
+This usually has a negative impact on the wider team.
 Termination of employment of said employee via a settlement agreement can therefore be beneficial to the morale of those employees remaining in employment.

 Widely offering settlement agreements without particular discretion may result in employees expecting that they will always be paid a sum of money if there is a dispute.
 Another concern would be that employees may not resign if they are unhappy or will react poorly if you seek to dismiss them without offering a settlement agreement.